 For this particular design the DC plate voltage is 177 volts.
 (Measured voltage was much higher.)
 A 10k plate-to-plate primary impedance corresponds to a primary impedance per tube of 2.5k.
 This means that a plate current swing from zero to 8 milliamps creates a plate voltage swing from 177 to 157 volts, so here is the rather steep load line:

 The less-than-optimal primary impedance produces more current swing and less voltage swing.
-The tubes go into saturation at about 160 volts, 7.6 milliamps, representing a swing from DC of 17 volts, 7.6 milliamps.
+The plate voltage decreases to about 160 volts when the grid reaches zero volts.
+Plate current reaches 7.6 milliamps.
+This represents a swing from DC of 17 volts, 7.6 milliamps.
 For a square wave signal the power output is thus (17)(7.6mA) = 129 milliwatts.
-For a sinewave we divide by the square root of 2 and get 91 milliwatts RMS.
+For a sine wave we divide by 2 and get 65 milliwatts RMS.
 This is plenty of volume for a low-power practice amp, and yet not enough to bother the neighbors when fully cranked.

 I set the supply voltage for the preamps at 125 volts.
 This creates another healthy DC drop across the second power supply resistor, making it easy to RC filter the AC ripple with modest-size capacitors.

 The preamp and phase splitter need to supply only a few volts of swing to overdrive the power-amp, so 125 volts is plenty to create a conventional design.